ludgerh/cam-ai-server/README.md

 2. #### Installing a database server

-   Because most of the non-volatile information and configuration is stored in a SQL-database, you need to install a database server.
-If you already have installed a recent version of MariaDB on your target system, you can skip this section.
+   Because most of the non-volatile information and configuration is stored in a SQL-database, you need to install a database server. **If you already have installed a recent version of MariaDB** on your target system, you can skip this section.

+   Here are the steps to install the server:

+   `sudo apt update`

+   `sudo apt install mariadb-server`

+   `sudo mysql_secure_installation`

+   The Secure-Installation-Tool will ask you to set the database password.
+Do that and accept the default for all the other questions.

-3. Creating a database
+3. #### Creating an db user

+   We need a special CAM-AI-User for the database:

+   `sudo mysql`

+   `grant all on *.* to 'CAM-AI'@'localhost' identified by 'SelectAPassword' with grant option;`

+   `flush privileges;`

+   `exit`